Estonian Soviet Socialist Republic: Military

 The Estonian Soviet Socialist Republic did not have armed forces of its own.
 Because of the strategic geographical location, Estonia was considered as a strategic zone for the Soviet Armed Forces.
-The territory was therefore heavily militarised and added to the Soviet Baltic Military District which included a strong presence of the Soviet Air Defence, Navy and also the Strategic Rocket Forces.
+The territory was therefore heavily militarised and added to the Soviet Baltic Military District which included a strong presence of the Soviet Air Defence Forces, Navy and also the Strategic Rocket Forces.
 The Baltic Military District included the following units: